Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: NHD of the NLS equation

-\beq F_{tx}=U_t-\tilde{V}_x+[U,\tilde{V}]=0. \eeq The adopted deformation of Eq. \ref{N102} contains only ${\cal O}\left(\lambda^{-1}\right)$ terms.
-The presence of higher order terms in $\lambda$ (zero or positive powers) only lead to additional perturbed dynamical systems at each order, and vanish when the terms are substituted order-by-order.
-This is because the NLS equations arise from contributions of ${\cal O}\left(\lambda^{0}\right)$ {\it in} the flatness condition, and the presence of any higher order contribution is decoupled from the dynamics governed by the same.
-Therefore, the highest order deformations end-up yielding trivial identities, that eventually eliminates all the contribution with positive powers of $\lambda$ in the NLS equation.
-One can verify this by adding a term with positive powers of $\lambda$ to $V_{\rm deformed}$.
-Therefore, the expression in Eq. \ref{N102} is general as far as zero or positive powers of $\lambda$ are concerned.
+\beq \tilde{V}=V_O + V_D, \eeq thereby changing zero curvature condition to, \beq F_{tx}=U_t-\tilde{V}_x+[U,\tilde{V}]=0, \eeq in order to keep the system integrable.
+The adopted deformation of Eq. \ref{N102} contains only ${\cal O}\left(\lambda^{-1}\right)$ terms.
+Deformation terms of ${\cal O}\left(\lambda^{n\geq 0}\right)$ only leads to additional perturbed dynamical systems at each order, and vanish when the terms are substituted order-by-order.
+This is because the NLS equations arise from contributions at ${\cal O}\left(\lambda^{0}\right)$ in the flatness condition, and the presence of any higher order contribution is decoupled from the corresponding dynamics.
+Therefore the higher order deformations end-up yielding trivial identities that eventually eliminates all the NLS contributions at ${\cal O}\left(\lambda^{n\geq 0}\right)$ which can easily be verified.
+Hence the deformation of Eq. \ref{N102} can be considered as a general one.

 \paragraph*{}The ${\cal O}\left(\lambda^{0}\right)$ terms in the zero-curvature condition leads to the {\it deformed} pair of the NLS equations: